BP and Ørsted Launch Green Hydrogen Partnership

 Lingen is the center of a planned hydrogen network in the region of Emsland that includes a number of uses, including supplying hydrogen refueling stations and using waste heat from the electrolysis for local district heating.
 The GET H2 project, which counts utility RWE and industrial giant Siemens among its members, will also include hydrogen-fueled turbines to generate electricity when the grid needs rebalancing.

-The German Federal Ministry of Economic Affairs and Energy has backed the Westküste 100 project, which is similarly linking end-users, including Hamburg Airport and cement manufacturers, with offshore wind powered-electrolyzers and gas transmission infrastructure.
+The German Federal Ministry of Economic Affairs and Energy has backed the Westküste 100 project, which is similarly linking end users, including Hamburg Airport and cement manufacturers, with electrolyzers powered by offshore wind and gas transmission infrastructure.

-New research released by the consultancy Aurora, found that Germany is the most attractive market for hydrogen development as things stand.
-As well as a healthy policy environment, the country is already the largest hydrogen end-user, responsible for one-fifth of Europe's consumption.
-Aurora also points out that it is a hub in the existing natural gas grid on continental Europe, with vast salt caverns that present an opportunity for mass hydrogen storage in the future.
+New research released by the consultancy Aurora found that Germany is the most attractive market for hydrogen development as things stand.
+As well as boasting a supportive policy environment, the country is already the largest hydrogen end user, responsible for one-fifth of Europe's consumption.
+Aurora also points out that it is a hub in the existing natural-gas grid on continental Europe, with vast salt caverns that present an opportunity for mass hydrogen storage in the future.
 Aurora estimates that the hydrogen market could be worth at least €120 billion annually by 2050.

 The German utilities E.ON and Uniper are making hydrogen plans along with RWE.
-The recently spun-out Siemens Energy plans to be heavily involved in the hydrogen supply chain, including hydrogen gas-to-power turbines and electrolyzers.
+The recent spinoff Siemens Energy plans to be heavily involved in the hydrogen supply chain, including hydrogen gas-to-power turbines and electrolyzers.